swetamittal/Speed-Detection-Using-Motion-Tracking/README.md

 # METHODOLOGY:

 Vehicle tracking and speed estimation for traffic surveillance system is designed to track the vehicle position and calculate its moving speed.
+The video feed provided by the camera is analyzed frame by frame.
+A boundng box  is drawn bounding the cars detected in the frame.
+The centroid of bounding box in each frame is used for calculating the total distance travelled by the vehicle.
+Also the time is the inverse of the frames per second.
+Finally, the speed is caluclated as the ratio of ditance to time.

 This system consists of 4 major steps:
 a) Image Acquisition
 b) Image Background Subtraction
 c) Object Detection
 d) Speed Estimation.

-The video feed provided by the camera is analyzed frame by frame.
-A boundng box  is drawn bounding the cars detected in the frame.
-The centroid of bounding box in each frame is used for calculating the total distance travelled by the vehicle.
-Also the time is the inverse of the frames per second.
-Finally, the speed is caluclated as the ratio of ditance to time.
+# 1. Image Acquisition

+In this project, we have used VideoReader for reading the content of our video and saved all the frames in it in a specified folder.
+Later these frames are accessed one at a time and the algorithm is applied on them.